larssonsun/RESTfulAPITemplate/README.md

     └─Repositories
 ```

-Go to the directory of the project*emplateUseDemoForDb.EfMigration*and modify the database connection in the configuration file*appsettings.json*
+Go to the directory of the project*templateUseDemoForDb.EfMigration*and modify the database connection in the configuration file*appsettings.json*
 ```
 > cd templateUseDemoForDb.EfMigration
 > notepad appsettings.json